-If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Headteacher, or the Deputy Headteacher in their absence.
+If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Headteacher, or the Deputy in their absence.

-If there are concerns about the Headteacher, then these should be shared with the Chair of Governors (see key contact information on page 6)
+If there are concerns about the Headteacher, then these should be shared with the Chair of Governors.

-Our Confidential Reporting (Whistleblowing) Policy can be found on the staff network, in the staff room and in the Staff Area of the website.
+Our Confidential Reporting (Whistleblowing) Policy can be found on the staff network, in the staff room and in the Staff Policy area of the website.